 Prenatal Screening & Referral

-- Clients assessed and screened for services to determine how we can best meet their needs during pregnancy
+- Clients are assessed and screened for services to determine how we can best meet their needs during pregnancy

 - Referrals for pregnancy testing